christian-monch/dump-things-server/README.md

 - `--log-level`: set the log level for the service, allowed values are `ERROR`, `WARNING`, `INFO`, `DEBUG`.
 The default-level is `WARNING`.

-- `--sort-by`: sort results by the given fields.
-Multiple fields can be specified, e.g. `--sort-by pid --sort-by date` to define primary, secondary, etc. sorting fields.
-If a given field is not present in the record, the record will be sorted behind all records that possess the field.

-- `--export-to`: export all data in `<storage root>` as JSON to the given path and exit.
+- `--export-json`: export all data in `<storage root>` as JSON to the given path and exit.
 If the path is `-`, the data will be written to `stdout`.
 The data in `<storage root>` will not be modified.
 This is useful to export the data for backup or migration purposes.
 The file will contain all records in all collections.
 NOTE: the resulting file might be large.

-- `--export-json`: an alias for `export-to`.

 - `--export-tree`: export all data in `<storage root>` as file tree at the given path.
 The tree confirms to the [dumpthings-specification](https://concepts.datalad.org/dump-things/).